someobserver/recurgence/architects/einstein/index.md

 And when The Emergency Committee of Atomic Scientists drifted toward political entanglement, he resigned—on principle—refusing to let the cause of peace be co-opted or diluted.

-Each act was a line drawn: recursive insistence that integrity must curve back on the one who claims it.
+Each act was a line drawn: an insistence that integrity must curve back on the one who claims it.
 Because Einstein had internalized a fundamental truth of the universe:

-#### **Power without recursion is entropy in drag.**
+#### **Power without reflection is entropy in drag.**

-## The Edge of Recursion
+## The Edge of Intuition

 Einstein navigated by a different kind of intuition—one that prized elegance, coherence, and the subtle resonance of ideas that “felt right” before they could be proven.